josdem/hugo/content/techtalk/java/mailbox_reader_exchange.md

 +++
-title = "Mailbox Reader Exchange" categories = ["techtalk","code"]
+title = "Mailbox Reader Exchange" categories = ["techtalk","code","java"]
-tags = ["josdem","techtalks","programming","technology","mailbox reader","exchange client"]
+tags = ["josdem","techtalks","programming","technology","mailbox reader","exchange client","java"]
 date = "2017-05-25T17:52:58-05:00"
+description = "This time I will show you how to read an Outlook Exchange mailbox using Exchange Web Services Java API."
 +++

 This time I will show you how to read an Outlook Exchange mailbox using Exchange Web Services Java API [ews-java-api](https://github.com/OfficeDev/ews-java-api).
 First you need to define your `build.gradle` as follow: